Aarhus University By-laws

 7. Appoint and dismiss heads of graduate schools.

-8. Appoint PhD committees and nominate chairs and any vice-chairs of PhD committees on the recommendation of the PhD committee in question.
+8. Appoint PhD committees and recommend chairs and any vice-chairs of PhD committees after recommendation by the PhD committee in question.

-9. Appoint members of the boards of studies and approve the chairs and vice-chairs of the boards of studies.
+9. Appoint boards of studies and approve chairs and vice-chairs of boards of studies.

 10. Appoint and dismiss directors of studies following the recommendation of the boards of studies.